Transpennine Route Upgrade sees first electric wires installed for Greater Manchester

 overhead cables // Credit: Network Rail

-The project will eventually see electric wires stretch all the way from Manchester Victoria to York including and Leads.
-Once complete, will see one of the country’s vital travel corridors brought up to date with 70 miles of fully electric, digital railway and making it fit for the future.
+The project will eventually see electric wires stretch all the way from to including Huddersfield and Leads.
+Once complete, Transpennine Route Upgrade will see one of the country’s vital travel corridors brought up to date with 70 miles of fully electric, digital railway and making it fit for the future.

 The installation of the overhead electric wires makes a key stage in the vast project and will see services improved between Manchester and Stalybridge.
 In order to carry out significant upgrades to tracks and infrastructure safely and efficiently, Stalybridge station will see a 26 days closure during March 2023.